tytydraco/yessleep/out/A_strange_man_followed_me_home_after_I_took_flowers_from_his_land.md

 \~\* \~\* \~\* \~\* \~\*

 The next day, I’m taking a walk around the block when I hear screams come from the nearby park.
 It’s a sunny Saturday afternoon, so lots of people are out and about.
-Chaos breaks out as more people run over to check out what’s going on, before they themselves scream and even throw up.
+Chaos breaks out as more people run over to see what’s going on, before they themselves scream and even throw up.

-No joke, I see at least five or six people puking their guts out, next to a crowd gathered around something I can’t see.
+No joke, I see at least six or seven people puking their guts out, next to a crowd gathered around something I can’t see.
 I hear sirens in the distance coming closer.
 Curious and alarmed, I join the mass and push people aside to see why everyone’s losing their head.

 The sickly-sweet smell of decay and blood hit me before I see it, filling my nose and making my eyes water.
-I nearly pass out when I push the last person aside to see the horrifying image, one I know I’ll remember forever:
+I nearly pass out when I push the last person aside to see what all the commotion's about.

 About a dozen giant tarantulas are greedily feasting on a body.
 Their two-inch pincers rip through skin and muscles with a disturbingly wet, clicking sound, tearing out the blood vessels and organs easily.
-There was too much color, like those modern art with buckets of paints thrown over the canvas.
-The thick red of blood flowing like rivers contrasts sharply with the iridescent blue, green, and magenta bodies crawling over the corpse, and between their many moving foot-long legs, I glimpse a tattered grey jacket and tufts of red hair.
+There's *so much* color, like those modern artwork with buckets of paints thrown over the canvas.
+The thick red of blood flowing like rivers contrasts sharply with the iridescent blue, green, and magenta bodies crawling over the corpse, and between their many moving long legs, I glimpse a tattered grey jacket and tufts of red hair.

 I vomit up my breakfast before staggering home.
 I have to know.
 When I step through the front door, it hits me how strong that fragrance has gotten.
 It’s completely saturated the house and seems to have burrowed into the wood and the carpet.
 I race through the house and up the stairs, pausing only to throw open every window I pass.
 There is not enough oxygen and I feel so dizzy from the shock.

 I burst into my room to find all the remaining flowers fully bloomed, their eight petals moving back and forth in a dancelike yet morbid motion.
 I walk up to one and stand about two feet before it, studying it closely.

 The unnaturally vibrant bulb was… pulsating?
 Breathing?
 There’s a subtle yet defined rhythm to the way it’s slightly expanding then contracting.
 I don’t know how long I stand there, staring at it in horrified fascination.
 I think I might vomit a second time that day when all eight petals start wriggling in earnest.